supercharge/docs/validation.md

 ### Strip Unknown Properties
-As soon as you define a validation rule for a single property on either `query`, `params`, `payload`, or `headers`, you must validate all related properties you're interested in.
+As soon as you define a validation rule for a single property on either `query`, `params`, `payload`, or `headers`, you must validate all related properties you’re interested in.
 Once you apply validation, Supercharge automatically removes incoming request input that is not present in the validation rules.

-Here's an example: let's say you're only validating the `name` property of the request payload.
+Here’s an example: let’s say you’re only validating the `name` property of the request payload.
 An incoming request has two properties in the request payload, `name` and `age`.
-Supercharge will then remove `age` because you're not validating it.
+Supercharge will then remove `age` because you’re not validating it.

 To soften this restriction, you can define `stripUnknown: false` in your `validate` config options to allow non-validated properties: